Eristalis pertinax: Description

 The male genitalia are figured by Hippa et al. (2001).
 The larva is figured by Hartley (1961).

 Distribution

-Palaearctic Fennoscandia South to Iberia and the Mediterranean basin.
-Ireland East through Europe into Turkey and European Russia East to the Urals.
+Palaearctic: Fennoscandia south to Iberia and the Mediterranean basin.
+Ireland, east through Europe to Turkey and European Russia, east to the Urals.

 Biology

 The habitat is wetland, forest, alluvial forest, fen, farmland, suburban gardens and parks.
 The flight period is February to November.